Times may change. But this bookstore will not

 Faqir Chand is one of the oldest bookstores the country has.
 And also perhaps the tiniest.
 With books unevenly arranged, the bookstore is a historical landmark.
 Here’s a quick personal account of my visit here

 As I walked into this really miniature store with barely any seating arrangement for anybody else but the store manager and company, I met three young girls, probably school girls.
 I asked them why people flocked to Faqir Chand.
-One of them in her soft tone said, it was because the legend has it that when you come to this place and pick up a book, the book you pick up is what life wants to convey to you.
+One of them in her soft tone said, it was because the legend has it that when you came to the store and picked up a book, the book you picked up was what life wanted to convey to you.
 That sounded like having landed the magic land.
-To hear life talk to me in cryptic words through books sure makes Faqir Chand one of the most important landmarks of the Capital.
-But after a few minutes passed by and a local from Delhi laughed at me when I shared the secret the young girl had shared with me.
-In general life takes us to places and things that the innermost of us is reaching out to, said my company.
+To hear life talk to me in cryptic words through books sure made Faqir Chand one of the most important landmarks of the Capital.
+But after a few minutes passed by, a local from Delhi laughed at me when I shared the secret the young girl had shared with me.
+"In general life takes us to places and things that the innermost of us is reaching out to," said my company.
 Only Faqir Chand is blessed with magical power was the young girl’s talent to weave an interesting story.

 Moving on to some serious notes, the bookstore Faqir Chand was established in 1957 by a man named Faqir Chand.
 Since then the store has been at the same spot, in the same appearance with books unevenly arranged.
 Yes, one doesn’t know where to look for the book one wants to buy.
 It requires a task of rummaging through many books to reach the desired one.
 It is said that nothing about the store has changed since its inception.
 Only those who walk into it change.
 Unsure which popular figures visited the bookstore in the yore, in the recent times it was journalist Ravish Kumar and author Arundhati Roy who were found in there for book signing sessions.
 Now you know how important the store is!